raimohanska/harmaja/README.md

     }
 ```

 See, I created an independent Atom in the App component.
 It's practically local state to App now.
-Remember that in Harmaja, just like with Calmm.js, component functions are to be treated like constructors.
+Remember that in Harmaja, just like with Calmm.js,
+component functions are to be treated like constructors.
 This means that the local variables created in the function
-will live as long as the component is mounted, and can thus be used for local state (unlike in ordinary react where they would be re-ininitialized on every VDOM render).
+will live as long as the component is mounted, and can thus be used for local state (unlike in React where they would be re-ininitialized on every VDOM render).

 That's all there is to local state in Harmaja, really.
 State can be defined globally, or in any level of the component tree.
 When you
 use Atoms, you can define them locally or accept them as props.
 You can even add a fallback: